USLHT Shubrick: Revenue Cutter Service (1861–1866)

-Port Townsend incident
+Port Townsend incident (1862)

-In the early part of August 1862, Victor Smith, collector of customs, arrived to take possession of the customhouse at Port Townsend.
-The Pacific coast had been was alarmed by the advances of the Confederates in New Mexico and Arizona, their secret negotiations to secure the cooperation of the governments of Sonora and Chihuahua and the belief that their secret organizations were thought to be ready to attempt the seizure of the West coast.
-For these reasons Lieutenant James H. Merryman, acting collector, fearing this was such an attempt declined to turn over the property unless presented with his papers of authorization.
-The customs collector declined to furnish them but went to Shubrick, selected an armed guard, returned and demanded the customhouse be given up in fifteen minutes or it would be taken by force.
+Shortly after Shubrick's arrival at her new station, in early August 1862, Victor Smith, the new collector of customs, arrived to take possession of the customhouse at Port Townsend.
+At this time there was concern that the Confederates might attempt to seize the West coast.
+Fearing that Smith might be a Confederate agent, Lieutenant James H. Merryman, acting collector, declined to turn over the property to Smith unless he presented his papers of authorization.
+The customs collector declined to furnish them.
+Instead, he went to Shubrick, selected an armed guard, returned to Merryman and demanded the customhouse be given up in fifteen minutes or it would be taken by force.
+A threatening attitude was assumed by the cutter, and her guns were trained on the port.